SciML/DataInterpolations.jl/docs/src/interface.md

 All interpolation methods return an object from which we can compute the value of the dependent variable at any time point.

 We will use the `CubicSpline` method for demonstration, but the API is the same for all the methods.
-We can also pass the `extrapolation_up = ExtrapolationType.extension` keyword if we want to allow the interpolation to go beyond the range of the timepoints in the positive `t` direction.
-The default value is `extrapolation_up = ExtrapolationType.none`.
+We can also pass the `extrapolation = ExtrapolationType.extension` keyword if we want to allow the interpolation to go beyond the range of the timepoints in the positive `t` direction.
+The default value is `extrapolation = ExtrapolationType.none`.
 For more information on extrapolation see [Extrapolation methods](extrapolation_methods.md).

 ```@example interface
 A1 = CubicSpline(u, t)